 Pros: Value; Hands-free (foot-pedal operation); Three sizes and three colors; Bag changes are a non-event thanks to the design which features a seemingly endless garbage bag that you just cut to size with the cutter that’s inside the bin; Holds about 50 newborn diapers; Includes an optional lock to ward off curious toddlers

 Munchkin paired up with Arm & Hammer on a pail that uses lavender-scented baking soda to help combat odors.
-Not sure the lavender smell really comes through, but who cares because this thing traps the smell just fine, probably thanks to its self-sealing mechanism which actually twists the bag shut as the lid closes.
+Not sure the lavender smell really comes through, but who cares because this thing traps the odors just fine, probably thanks to its self-sealing mechanism which twists the bag shut as the lid closes.
 Also, Munchkin plants a tree for every diaper pail purchased.

-Pros: Hygienic hands-free mechanism with foot pedal; Combo of baking soda and self-sealing bags control odor well.
+Pros: Hygienic hands-free mechanism with foot pedal; Combo of baking soda and self-sealing bags control odor well

 Cons: Uses custom refill bags and (optional) baking soda cartridges; Bag change process takes some getting used to; Opening is small